HIT/CIM Department Transfer Credit Policy

 - List of All Colleges Attended

-- How many units you would like to take each Fall and Spring (12 units is considered full time.
-If you are working full time, you may want to scale it back to 6 units per semester.)
+- List how many units you would like to take each Fall and Spring semester.
+(12 units is considered full time.
+If you are working full time, you may want to scale it back to 6 units per semester.
+For more info on course load, go here.)

 3. The evaluation results and educational planning information will be emailed to your SBCC Pipeline e-mail account.
 Prerequisite holds associated with HIT/CIM course work will be cleared based on evaluation results.